Question: Am I automatically certified each semester?

 Answer: Most programs at MCC are supported with VA benefits.
-The Veterans Services office maintains a list of all programs covered by benefits.
-If you want to be certain that the program you are applying for is covered, contact the Veterans Services office at MCC.
+The Veteran Services office maintains a list of all programs covered by benefits.
+If you want to be certain that the program you are applying for is covered, contact the Veteran Services office at MCC.

 Question: Is there any way that I can qualify for more than three years of VA educational benefits?

 Answer: The standard award period for most benefit categories is three years of full-time benefits (Chapter 35 recipients can receive up to 45 months of benefits and five additional months for remedial/refresher training).
 Students receiving benefits, even though possibly qualified under more than one chapter, may only receive benefits under one category at a time.
 It is possible however, to have benefits extended for an additional year, if qualified under more than one chapter.
 Example: Joe Smith served a four-year term in the Army, got out, then enlisted in the NY National Guard for six years.
 Joe would be entitled to benefits under both Chapter 30 for his active service and under chapter 1606 for his National Guard service.
 In this scenario he would receive Chapter 30 benefits until they are exhausted (because the award is higher) then would receive full-time Chapter 1606 benefits for an additional year.

 Question: What is a "kicker"?